Hydro-Québec - Issue of Debentures Due February 15, 2065 on the Canadian Market

 News provided byHydro-Québec

-The lead manager for this issue is National Bank Financial Inc. with CIBC World Markets Inc. and The Toronto-Dominion Bank acting as co-lead managers, BMO Nesbitt Burns Inc. Casgrain & Company Limited, Desjardins Securities Inc., Laurentian Bank Securities Inc., RBC Dominion Securities Inc. and Scotia Capital Inc. acting as other managers.
+The lead manager for this issue is RBC Dominion Securities Inc. with National Bank Financial Inc. and The Toronto-Dominion Bank acting as co-lead managers, BMO Nesbitt Burns Inc. Casgrain & Company Limited, CIBC World Markets Inc., Desjardins Securities Inc., Laurentian Bank Securities Inc. and Scotia Capital Inc. acting as other managers.

-This is the fifth additional tranche of Debentures, Series JU, issued initially on September 19, 2024 and the total aggregate principal amount of Debentures outstanding under this Series now amounts to CA$3,000,000,000.
+This is the sixth additional tranche of Debentures, Series JU, issued initially on September 19, 2024 and the total aggregate principal amount of Debentures outstanding under this Series now amounts to CA$3,500,000,000.

 SOURCE Hydro-Québec